FlandrinU/Tropical-reef-contributions/README.md

 #### Recycling
 The script 'recycling/analyses/recycling_analyses.R'
-  - uses the work of **Sebastien Villéger** and **Nina Schiettekatte** (see **Schiettekatte et al. 2022** for the methods), to assess from metabolic parameters and 'rfishflux' package, the recycling of N and P by fishes.
+  - uses the work of **Nina Schiettekatte** and **Sebastien Villéger** (see **Schiettekatte et al. 2022** for the methods), to assess from metabolic parameters and 'rfishflux' package, the recycling of N and P by fishes.

   - produces the table 'recycling/outputs/flux_final_data_surveys.Rdata' that
-  contains the amount of nitrogen and phosphorous recycled by fishes, aggregated at the survey level
+  contains the amount of nitrogen and phosphorous recycled by fish communities (aggregated at the survey level).

-> :boom: WARNING: The recycling data are under embargo, and will be published soon.
-The final table aggregating excretion data at the survey scale is available to enable the rest of the analysis.
-Please contact **Sebastien Villéger** for further informations.
+> NB: This study uses the recycling of N and P by individual fish, assessed with the methods describe in **Schiettekatte et al. 2022**, and gathers recycling data at the community level using the biomass data from RLS.
+For further informations on individual recylcing data, please contact **Sebastien Villéger**.

 #### Biodiversity